Translation Process

 Exporting and Importing Strings

-You can export strings, translate them by using third-party applications, and import back into MYOB Advanced.
+You can export strings, translate them by using third-party applications, and import back into MYOB Acumatica.
 Translated strings are loaded into the system as a locale dictionary and are immediately applied to the user interface once a user signs into the system using a specific locale.

 You can also import the file with the translations into a new instance to speed up the translation process.
 The new instance should have the locales translations that you want to import.